From Couch Potato To Fitness Buff: How I Learned To Love Exercise

 And while I did lose weight during this process (which was pretty nice — I am now at a healthy weight), that's not what's kept me going.

 For me, exercise has become a bodily need.
 I just don't feel right without it.
-And while I used to think I didn't have time to work out, nowadays, I don't see how I could get through my busy days without the energy I get from exercise.
+And while I used to think I didn't have time to work out, nowadays I don't see how I could get through my busy days without the energy I get from exercise.
 (And my insomnia is pretty much gone.)

 As psychologist Michelle Seger notes, there are tons of documented mental benefits to exercise.